 Horgi from Shelter or Rescue Groups

 Besides breeding homes, your next option for adopting a Horgi is in shelter homes or dog rescue centers.
-This is a great option if you do not want to spend more than $500 on a dog.
+This is an excellent option if you do not want to spend more than $500 on a dog.
 However, you have to be cautious of the type of dog you are adopting.

 Find out the history of the dog and how it came to be in the shelter.
 Some shelter dogs were rescued from abusive homes or found wandering off the streets.
 Since the animal spends most of its time in a cage, it does not have time to interact with other dogs or human beings.
-In addition, not all shelters are able to provide quality services to the animals they house.
+Besides, not all shelters can provide quality services to the animals they house.

 Only adopt from a shelter or rescue home if you are ready to put in the work of rehabilitating a troubled Horgi.
 On the other hand, you might get lucky to find a Corgi-Husky pup that has not yet lost his charm.
 He will be happy to be re-homed by you if you promise to love him unconditionally.

-If you love huskies but don’t have the capacity to manage large dog breeds, get yourself a Corgi Husky Mix.
-He still has the adventurous face of a husky with the cuddly body of a Welsh Corgi.
+Corgi Husky Mix still has the brave face of a husky with the cuddly body of a Welsh Corgi.
 Ensure you spend lots of time with your Horgi and feed him a healthy diet to keep him strong and happy.